Traditional Flower Tattoos

 - Traditional Hand Holding Flower Tattoos

-A traditional hand holding a flower tattoo is often used to provide the wearer with guidance or encouragement.
+A traditional hand holding flower tattoo is often used to provide the wearer with guidance or encouragement.

 These tattoos are captivating while also enhancing the meaning behind them, commemorating a special bond or connection, or even a reminder to hold onto something.